What if I told you that your body may be as good as it gets? Right now? Today?

-Or would you argue that in ten weeks after you complete that weight training, cross training, and ballet bar classes your body will be better and improved.
-(Which, after all that work, probably would be fitter and trimmer.)
+Or would you argue that in ten weeks after you complete that weight training, cross training, and ballet bar class your body will be better and improved.
+(Which, after all that work, it probably would be fitter and trimmer.)

-This is what my younger sister is trying to tell me as I slouch against her counter top.
+This is what my younger sister is asking me, as I slouch against her counter top.
 Her hands are waving and her face is animated.

-We were analyzing and complaining about how we were so self-conscious about our stomachs as a teen when we didn’t even have a stomach or know what a stomach was.
-How we were bemoaning our bodies and breasts and thighs back then and were so self-conscious, when comparted to now we looked like rock stars and didn’t even appreciate what we had.
+We were analyzing and complaining about how we were so self-conscious about our stomachs as a teen–when we didn’t even have a stomach or know what a stomach was.
+How we were bemoaning our bodies and breasts and thighs back then and were so self-conscious.
+But compared to now, we looked like rock stars.
+Only we didn’t even appreciate what we had.

 Her and I start laughing and nodding our heads.

-Because if I had known as a teen or twenty something that my looks and body were changing and fading faster than dandelion seed in a strong wind, she says, would we have been so loathsome of our bodies and so quick to find fault and compare and pick apart and expect perfection when we were closer than we would ever be to perfection.
+Because if I had known as a teen or twenty something that my looks and body were changing and fading faster than dandelion seeds in a strong wind, she says, would we have been so loathsome of our bodies?
+So quick to find fault, compare, pick apart, and expect perfection when we were closer than we would ever be to perfection?

 So, I said to my friends, she continues, that we need to stop comparing and complaining about our bodies right now, because they sure weren’t getting any younger.
 Any fitter.
 And we need to appreciate and love them now, the way they are right now, because tomorrow they would be one day older.
 One day more wrinkled.
 One day more stooped.
 One day more everything.